🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon

 This polypropylene rope has a diameter of 3/8 of an inch and a total length of 100 feet.
-And with a breaking strength of 250 pounds, this makes it an ideal anchor rope for smaller vessels like row boats and ribs.
+With a breaking strength of 250 pounds, this makes it an ideal anchor rope for smaller vessels like row boats and ribs.

 • Construction: Braided